opnsense/docs/source/manual/how-tos/pac.rst

 ------------------------

 Now as the matches and the proxies exist, rules can be built.
-For that, switching to PAC -> Rules is required.
+For that, switching to :menuselection:`PAC --> Rules` is required.

 Now the following rule needs to be created: